When choosing industrial flooring for your business, a key concern is the safety of the people who will be walking on it.

 DIN measures the slip resistance of flooring intended for working environments using R values.
 To find an R value, from R9 to R13, DIN puts a section of the installed flooring on a machine similar to a treadmill.
 The floor starts out level, then gradually tilts on a downhill slope.
-A tester wearing a specific type of nonslip footwear walks back and forth on the floor as it tilts.
-To simulate an oily working environment, a light coating of motor oil is brushed over the flooring surface and on the soles of the tester’s shoes.
+A tester wearing a specific type of nonslip footwear walks on the floor as it tilts.
+To simulate an oily working environment, a light coating of motor oil is brushed over the floor and on the soles of the tester’s shoes.

-When the person begins to slip, the angle of tilt is recorded.
-This test is repeated multiple times and by multiple testers, and the results plugged into a formula that determines the slip resistance of that particular surface.
+When the tester begins to slip, the angle of tilt is recorded.
+This test is repeated multiple times with multiple testers, and the results are plugged into a formula that determines the slip resistance of that particular surface.